-Grove City College combines only the Critical Reading and the Math sub-scores for a total score, with the highest possible score being 1600 for the SAT.
+For the SAT, Grove City College combines only the Critical Reading and the Math sub-scores for a total score, with the highest possible score being 1600.

 Scores are required from all freshman and transfer applicants (including international students) who are attending high school in the United States, all freshman and transfer applicants who attend overseas American or international schools, and international freshman and transfer applicants who are able to take the SAT in their country.
-For international applicants, TOEFL scores are also accepted.
+For international applicants, TOEFL and IELTS scores are also accepted.
 The minimum TOEFL score considered is 550 paper-based, 213 computer-based, or 79-80 Internet-based.
+The minimum IELTS scores considered is 6.5.

-Personal Interview
+Personal Interview (Optional)

-The interview plays a significant role in our selective admission process.
-In addition to providing us with a more three-dimensional insight through one-on-one conversation with a student, the interview may also factor into an applicant's standing for the Trustee Scholarship Program.
-Serious applicants who live within a day's drive of campus are encouraged to schedule a personal interview by calling Admissions Office at (724) 458-2100 or visiting http://www.gcc.edu/visit.
+Though optional, the interview plays a significant role in our selective admission process.
+We recommend that applicants interview with an admissions counselor who can serve as their advocate for admission and merit-based scholarships.
+The interview is a one-time opportunity for students to highlight their activities, accomplishments, life-shaping experiences, areas of interest, and future goals.
+Although not required, the interview is a key part of our holistic review process and is highly recommended for high school seniors (or juniors after April 1).
+Serious applicants who live within a day's drive to campus are encouraged to schedule a personal interview by calling the Admissions Office at (724) 458-2100 or visiting www.gcc.edu/visitoptions.
 Students wishing to interview are not required to submit an application prior to the interview.
 Early Decision applicants should interview prior to November 1 (Early Decision I) or December 1 (Early Decision II).
 Regular Decision applicants should interview prior to January 20 (Regular Decision I) or March 20 (Regular Decision II).